lymburn/Budget-World/README.md

 • Listing of transactions in a table along with the category, date, and amount
 • Ability to create saving plans and deposit money into them
 • Line and pie charts showing balance over a month and expenses respectively
+• Real-time currency conversions with Fixer API (personal use, not released available for App Store version)

 Skills Practiced:
 • Practiced the fundamentals of Core Data such as storing, deleting, and querying
+• Practiced API calls and JSON parsing (Fixer API)
 • Further practiced creating UI from code and autolayout
 • Learned how to use the iOS Charts library
 • Worked heavily with date handling